A Security Curriculum

 - Insight into crypto secure against quantum computers

-- We have to learn some modern algebra and Coding the Matrix
+- We have to learn a small amount of modern algebra and Coding the Matrix

 While we take those courses and learn cryptanalysis these are all the hacking projects we can do at the same time